dr-p/TestRepo/README.md

 6. Choose a parent directory for the cloned project (Preferably a separate folder from your main AndroidStudio project directory folder such as AndroidStudioGithub for example)
 7. Clone and open project
-8. If it throws errors of "cannot load modules" click the error details and remove the selected two .iml files
+8. If it throws errors of "cannot load modules" click the error details and remove the selected two .iml files, ignore about a "vcs root."
 9. In your left project window view, the app files should now be available.

 TO MAKE FIRST TEST COMMMIT